akveo/ngx-admin/docs/contents/articles/011-changing-color-scheme/index.md

 For further reference, please look in
 - Colorscheme scss file (`src/app/theme/sass/conf/colorScheme/_ng2.scss`, `src/app/theme/sass/conf/colorScheme/_mint.scss` and `src/app/theme/sass/conf/colorScheme/_blur.scss`)
 - `src/app/theme/theme.configProvider.js` to understand which javascript colors can be changed
-- If you want to know how to change theme to blur, read the [following article](/ng2-admin/articles/014-switch-to-blur-theme/)
+- If you want to know how to change the theme to blur, read the [following article](/ng2-admin/articles/014-switch-to-blur-theme/)